LucasCouto287/cpsc231/README.md

-# cpsc231
+# U of C CPSC231

-Assignments for CPSC 231 - Fall 2018 at The University of Calgary.
+Assignments for CPSC 231 during Fall 2018 at The University of Calgary